mixxxdj/manual/source/chapters/advanced_topics.rst

 #.
 If you are learning a button, just push it once.
 If you are learning a knob
    or a slider, try to move it throughout its range.
 #.
 After Mixxx detects the control, you may click :guilabel:`Learn Another` or
-   you can just click on another button in the Mixxx :term:`GUI` to learn another control.
+   you can click on another button in the Mixxx :term:`GUI` to learn another control.
 #.
 When you are finished mapping controls, click :guilabel:`Done`

 There are also some advanced options in the Midi Wizard you may need to use:

-* Soft Takeover: Use this option for knobs or sliders to avoid sudden jumps in value when the knob in the :term:`GUI` doesn't match the physical knob.
+* Soft Takeover: Use this option for knobs or sliders to avoid sudden jumps in when the knob in the :term:`GUI` doesn't match the physical knob.
 If you select this option, you won't be able to perform super-fast motions as easily.
   (Recommended off)
 * Invert: Use this option for controls that you want to work backwards from how